SymfonyCasts/30-days-last/sfcasts/live-components.md

 The site search is really going to be a *voyage* search.
 To render the results, we have two options.
 First, we could... *somehow* get the voyages that we want to show inside of `base.html.twig` and pass them into `SearchSite` as a prop.
-But... fetching data from our base layout is trick... we'd probably need a custom Twig function.
+But... fetching data from our base layout is tricky... we'd probably need a custom Twig function.

 The second option is to leverage our Twig component!
 One of its superpowers is